BastilleBSD/bastille/docs/chapters/networking.rst

 interface for outbound access.

-The `rdr pass ...` will redirect traffic from the host firewall on port X to the ip of Jail Y. The example shown redirects web traffic (80 & 443) to the jails at `10.17.89.45`.
+The `rdr pass ...` will redirect traffic from the host firewall on port X to the ip of Container Y. The example shown redirects web traffic (80 & 443) to the containers at `10.17.89.45`.

 Finally, start up the firewall: